murapix/The-Modding-Tree/docs/main-mod-info.md

 // (The ones here are examples, all official functions are already taken care of) var doNotCallTheseFunctionsEveryTick = ["doReset", "buy", "onPurchase", "blowUpEverything"]
 ```

-- getStartPoints(): A function to determine the amount of points the player starts with after a reset. (returns a Decimal value)

-- canGenPoints(): A function returning a boolean for if points should be generated.
-Use this if you want an upgrade to unlock generating points.

 - getPointGen(): A function that calculates your points per second.
 Anything that affects your point gain should go into the calculation here.